smithlabcode/preseq/README.md

 The HTSLib library can be obtained here: http://www.htslib.org/download

-INPUT FILE FORMAT:
+INPUT FILE FORMATS:
 ========================================================================
+The input to preseq can be in 3 general formats:
-Input files can be either in BED or BAM file format.
-The file should be sorted by chromosome, start position, strand position, and finally strand if in BED format.
+1. Mapped read locations in BED or BAM file format.
+The file should be sorted by chromosome, start position, end position, and finally strand if in BED format.
 If the file is in BAM format, then the file should be sorted using `bamtools` or `samtools sort`.
+2. The "counts histogram" which will have, for each count 1,2,..., the number of unique "species" (e.g. reads, or anything else) that appear with that count.
+Examples can be found in the data directory within the preseqR subdirectory.
+Note these should not have a count for "0", and they should not have any header above the counts.
+Just two columns of numbers, with the first column sorted and unique.
+3. The counts themselves, so just a file with one count on each line.
+These will be made into the "counts histogram" inside preseq right away.

 USAGE EXAMPLES:
 ========================================================================